-Educational technologies can be used to support students with reading difficulties by providing opportunities for individual and independent practising of skills.
+Educational technologies can be used to support students with literacy difficulties by providing opportunities for individual and independent practising of skills.
 The use of audiobooks, electronic books (including talking books), online texts and specific reading skill activities and programs can complement and reinforce focused teaching in the classroom.

 Audiobooks can be used in conjunction with written texts to reinforce reading behaviours.
 Audiobooks may be used to scaffold students to access texts that are above their reading level and may be of particular benefit for older students to support positive attitudes to reading.

 Electronic texts are presented visually and may incorporate illustrations and text enhancements which provide definitions of words or background information.